thanos0000-star/JobSearch_files/Scott_Malin_Skills_Summary.markdown

 - **Other Interests**
   Reads history (secondary interest).
   Stays informed on current events in general.

+### Vendor Collaboration & Technical Evaluation
+- **Strategic Vendor Partner (Microsoft & Symantec)** – Worked directly with Microsoft engineers on enterprise projects and maintained a 20+ year relationship with Symantec.
+- **The "Follow the Sun" Lesson:** Identified how frequent anti-virus definition updates (meant for "follow the sun" speed) created massive 1GB disk storms in VDI environments.
+- **Technical Evaluator:** Provided the expert evaluations and recommendations that drove major enterprise tool selections, even when final procurement was handled at the executive level.

+### Mentorship & Onboarding
+- **Team Mentor (22+ Years)** – Actively mentored and coached newer engineers on the security team.
+- **Onboarding Lead:** Assisted management with the technical onboarding of new engineers, ensuring they had the proper access and environment setup to be productive from day one.

+### Complex Troubleshooting & Risk Management
+- **802.1x Protocol Conflict Resolution (Windows XP/7 Transition):** Identified a OS-level defect where Windows XP prioritized PEAP over EAP-TLS, causing connectivity issues when new firewall policies added latency.
+- **Strategic Risk Mitigation:** Led the rollback and "shelving" of the policy until the Windows 7 migration, demonstrating a senior-level focus on stability over forcing a broken change.

 ### Collected Interests (User-Confirmed)
 Hobbies / Free Time: